Dangal (2016 film): Release

-Dangal was released in the United States on 21 December 2016 and worldwide on 23 December 2016.
+Dangal was released in the United States on 21 December 2016, and worldwide on 23 December 2016.
 The film was shown on an estimated 4,300 screens in India and 1,000 screens internationally.
 It was also released in Tamil and Telugu dubbed versions as Yuddham.
 It was declared tax-free in six Indian states – Uttar Pradesh, Uttarakhand, Haryana, Chhattisgarh, Delhi and Madhya Pradesh – to promote Beti Bachao, Beti Padhao, a Government of India's social campaign aiming to reduce the selective abortion of females, to protect girls, and to educate them.
-The film is available as VOD service on popular streaming platform Netflix.

 Dangal's second phase of release was in the Chinese markets of East Asia, starting with Taiwan on 24 March 2017.
 Dangal was screened at the 7th Beijing International Film Festival, the first Indian film to be screened at the festival, in the non-competing panorama section in April 2017 as Shuaijiao Baba (Let's Wrestle, Father!), and received a standing ovation.
 The screening was attended by a number of Chinese celebrities, including actress Liu Yifei and actor Wu Gang.
 It released theatrically in China on 5 May 2017, on 9,000 screens, "the widest ever release for an Indian film in any territory", and opened to overwhelming response from critics and audiences alike.
 However, the film was trimmed by 20 minutes "to be in line with what the Chinese are used to."
 The film released in Hong Kong on 24 August 2017.

 In June 2017, Khan announced plans to release the film in Japan and South America.
 Dangal released in Japan on 6 April 2018, and was the first film to be co-distributed by Disney with Japan's Gaga Corporation.
 Its Japanese language title is ダンガル きっと、つよくなる (Dangaru Kitto, Tsuyoku Naru), which has some similarity to the Japanese title of 3 Idiots (Kitto, Umaku Iku).
-A preview of Dangal was held on 25 January 2018 by the Japan Wrestling Association, whose chairman recommended the film as inspiration for the 2020 Tokyo Olympics.
+A preview of Dangal was held on 25 January 2018, by the Japan Wrestling Association, whose chairman recommended the film as inspiration for the 2020 Tokyo Olympics.
 Another preview screening was held for the Japan Olympic wrestling team during training camp in February 2018, and was well received by the audience.

 Dangal was released in South Korea on 25 April 2018.
 The film had its South Korean premier on 23 April 2018, which was attended by the South Korean female wrestling team for the 2018 Asian Games.